-Description of the Casa Hispánica Resident Assistantship/Scholarship
+Description of the Casa Hispánica Resident Assistantship/Scholarship for International Students

 The purpose of this award is to bring to St. Olaf College for one year a native speaker of Spanish who can successfully pursue a program of undergraduate studies while serving as a representative of Hispanic culture on campus.
 The recipient will spend three-fourths of her/his time pursuing her/his own program of studies, and one-fourth carrying out duties related to the assistantship.

 You are eligible to apply for this assistantship/scholarship if you meet all of the following criteria:

 o You are a native speaker of Spanish;

 o You are between 20 and 24 years of age;

 o You have successfully completed two years of university studies (with a strong record of academic achievement) or will have attained an equivalent level of educational achievement during the summer preceding the starting date of the Assistantship/Scholarship;

 o You can furnish proof of having scored 550 or above on the TOEFL examination (paper-based version) or 213 or above on the computer-based version of the TOEFL ;

 o You are willing to organize activities in the Casa Hispánica which will acquaint the residents of the house and other students of Spanish with the culture and civilization of your country.

 THIS IS A REQUEST FOR APPLICATIONS, NOT AN ANNOUNCEMENT OF AN AWARD!
 Neither your receipt of this announcement nor your submission of an application guarantees that you will be awarded this Assistantship/Scholarship.
 Each year several aspirants apply, but only one is selected.
 All applicants will be notified of our decision after March 1.